SabianF/pure-node/README.md

 ## Component nesting

 > This was very difficult for me, initially, and took me about 2 days (2-4 hours each) to figure out an algorithm.
+It ended up being a depth-first approach.

 Components are composed of 1-3 parts/files: